ggrecow/SQAT/README.md

-# SQAT: A sound quality analysis toolbox for MATLAB
+# SQAT: a sound quality analysis toolbox for MATLAB
 This is the repository of **SQAT**, an open-source **S**ound **Q**uality **A**nalysis **T**oolbox for MATLAB.
 It contains a collection of codes implementing key metrics for quantitative sound quality analysis.
 With **SQAT** you can conduct quick quantitative sound quality analysis from any calibrated input sound file, in Pascal units.
 We provide a number of example codes to facilitate the initial use of the algorithms and exemplary sound files.
 Moreover, an extensive validation of the implemented psychoacoustic-based metrics is provided.
 All validation codes are reproducible.

 # Toolbox structure